Jones, defense lead Giants over winless Redskins, 24-3

 BANGED UP

-Washington came into the game shorthanded on offense.
+Washington came into the game short-handed on offense.
 Center Chase Roullier (knee), left guard Brandon Scherff (ankle), leading receiver Terry McLaurin (hamstring) and tight end and Giants nemesis Jordan Reed (concussion) were inactive.
 Rookie guard Wes Martin made his NFL debut starting for Scherff.

 New York was without starting linebackers Alec Ogletree (hamstring) and Tae Davis (concussion) and, of course, Barkley.